dhutapratama/docs/authentication.md

 This interface is simple.
 The `getAuthIdentifierName` method should return the name of the "primary key" field of the user and the `getAuthIdentifier` method should return the "primary key" of the user.
 When using a MySQL back-end, this would likely be the auto-incrementing primary key assigned to the user record.
 The `getAuthPassword` method should return the user's hashed password.

 This interface allows the authentication system to work with any "user" class, regardless of what ORM or storage abstraction layer you are using.
-By default, Laravel includes a `App\Models\User` class in the `app/Models` directory which implements this interface.
+By default, Lets includes a `App\Models\User` class in the `app/Models` directory which implements this interface.

 <a name="events"></a>
 ## Events

-Laravel dispatches a variety of [events](/docs/{{version}}/events) during the authentication process.
+Lets dispatches a variety of [events](/docs/{{version}}/events) during the authentication process.
 You may attach listeners to these events in your `EventServiceProvider`:

     /**
      * The event listener mappings for the application.